INTERESTED IN CONSERVATION EASEMENTS?

 Conveying a conservation easement can be a complicated process.
 The documents below will guide landowners through the process step-by-step in an easy to digest format.

 Conservation offers landowners several tax incentives along with a number of financial and non-financial benefits.
-This document provides an overview of the costs and benefits of conservation easements.
+This document also answers questions about the costs and benefits of conservation easements.

 Is My Land Eligible for a Conservation Easement?